parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gpt-4o-mini-cuda-to-omp/output-4/interactions/README.md.txt

 #### Logarithmic Hash Grid

 An alternative to the unionized energy grid is the logarithmic hash grid.
-This method takes into account the fact that while nuclides will be tabulated on grids containing different numbers of energy points, the points within each nuclide's grid will in general be spaced in (roughly) uniform manner in log space
+This method takes in account the fact that while nuclides will be tabulated on grids containing different numbers of energy points, the points within each nuclide's grid will in general be spaced in (roughly) uniform maner in log space .
+Therefore, the nu